 Instances that use Amazon EBS for the root device automatically have an Amazon EBS volume attached.
-When an Amazon EBS-backed instance is launched, an EBS volume is created for each EBS snapshot referenced by the AMI.
-You must have at least one snapshot that denotes the root device; the others are optional and denote additional volumes to be created from other snapshots.
+When you launch an Amazon EBS-backed instance, we create an Amazon EBS volume for each EBS snapshot referenced by the AMI you use.
+You can optionally use other Amazon EBS volumes or instance store volumes.